SPF Record Check

-If you use the mechanism ‘all’ with a “+” qualifier this would mean you would basically allow anybody to send mail on your behalf.
+If you use the mechanism ‘all’ with a “+” qualifier this means you basically allow anybody to send email on your behalf.
 The record will first try to match the sending source to another mechanism.
 If this fails, the default behavior is to still allow this source.
-Therefor this setup is discouraged.
+Therefore, this setup is discouraged.

 - Invalid macro

 Our SPF record checker will try to validate SPF macro’s you use.
 Using some example data we will give examples of the lookups receivers may do based on your macro setup.